Arpithajain26/Arpithajain26/README.md

 - ⚡ Fun fact: ...

 # 💫 About Me:
-i am currently a 2nd year cse student
+i am currently a 3nd year cse student who is interested in web development and also interested in exploring block chain,AIML and also working on data science

 ## 🌐 Socials: